Fjodor44/NSTA/Next_Stop_The_Apocalypse/IC_Notes/Unworked session notes/Session 4 notes.md

 we spot 1 goliath
-1 bridge leaves to a tavern in the middle there is one central platform with a couple of stores the tavern is mostly filled with alcoholics behind the bars is a human man in his 50ths with a buttun up shirt. the sandwich of the day is a venicen carpaccio. a couple of boutnies on the bounty board there are wolves in the area. do not go to the floor at night due to undead activity. there is an obituary which says rested be with nature
+1 bridge leaves to a tavern in the middle there is one central platform with a couple of stores the tavern is mostly filled with alcoholics behind the bars is a human man in his 50ths with a buttun up shirt. the sandwich of the day is a venison carpaccio. a couple of boutnies on the bounty board there are wolves in the area. do not go to the floor at night due to undead activity. there is an obituary which says rested be with nature